Zombatar/Zombatar.github.io/README.md

 $ make all
 ```

-6. link the local serve and do some modificaiton.
+6. link to the local server and do some modificaiton.
 >Every modification will trigger the compilation, so you can see the result at once in your browser after refresh.

 ## More tips

-There several tool used in these pages.
+There are several tools used in these pages.

-The main style setting is the in _sass.
+The main style settings are in _sass.

 You can get more info in [sass](https://sass-lang.com/).